10 Scary Halloween Urban Legends

 Scary Halloween urban legends lend an extra chill to the most fun and frightening night of the year.
-Here's a collection of tales you can share with your friends at Halloween parties or anytime you feel like a good scare is in order.
+A collection of tales are easy for you to share with your friends at Halloween parties or anytime you feel like a good scare is in order.

 Countless teens have scared themselves silly with this classic urban legend.
 As the story goes, if you stand in front of a mirror on Halloween night and repeat the name "Bloody Mary" three times, a horrible spirit will appear in the mirror.
 In some stories, she actually pops out of the mirror to either attack you or try to pull you into her world.

 Trick or treating takes a sinister turn in this tale.
 Surely, you've heard of the young boy who bit into a candy bar only to cut his mouth on a hidden razor blade (needle, broken glass).
 Although this may have really happened, it would be extremely difficult to conceal a razor in a piece of candy without it looking suspicious.
 Still, some hospital emergency rooms offer to X-ray Halloween treats to make sure there are no harmful surprises awaiting innocent children.

 This tale is recirculated every Halloween via the Internet.
 A chain email warns everyone about a reported problem with tainted temporary tattoos, a popular substitute treat for candy.
 The story changes, but the writer always warns that some sick person is coating children's temporary tattoo stickers with a hallucinogenic drug.
 You have to wonder how many of these tattoos are quietly tossed away as parents dutifully check through their children's Halloween haul.